House of Religions: Buddhists

 A member of the community told in an interview of the pitfalls when setting up the Buddhist rooms, which take place at least in the common building.
 In the entrance area is tiny temple, besides a small information room and a room with kitchen, where a teacher may also temporarily reside.
 The main room is kept simple: oiled oak floors, yellow walls and a 1.2 m-high sculpture of the Buddha from Thailand.
 So Buddhists of all currents should feel addressed.
 Aimed is a beautiful space, in which people in any way recognize and feel comfortable.
 The finances were decisive for the size of the room.
 Each square meter costs 110 Swiss Francs ia year, the monthly costs amount to approximately 2,000 Swiss Francs, which are paid with donations.

 Christians

 Interested Christians, church communities, are involved since 2009 in the Club "Kirche im Haus der Religionen".

 Hindus

 The Hindu temple of the Saivanerikoodam association was not yet finished in December 2014, but the interior rooms are shaped after the 'typical' South Indian temple architecture.
 For ten Hindu deities shrines are to be built, integrated into a temple of about 500 m2.
 There are also several rooms for seminars, yoga, meditation, and for cultural and language training for children and adolescents.
-Of central importance will be the vegetarian cuisine, which come into contact with either meat or animal products.
+Of central importance will be the vegetarian cuisine.
 For the entire interior decoration, the Hindu community expects costs of two million Swiss Francs.